-Investment tax credits are accounted for under the deferral method, which resulted in a reduction to the basis of our solar and battery storage facilities of \$54 million, zero and zero and a corresponding increase in the deferred tax assets in 2022, 2021 and 2020, respectively.
+Investment tax credits which are not transferable or refundable under the IRA are accounted for using the deferral method, which reduces the basis of our solar and battery storage facilities.
+As of both December 31, 2023 and 2022, deferred tax assets related to these credits totaled \$70 million.

 Deferred income taxes are provided for temporary differences between the book and tax basis of assets and liabilities as required under accounting rules.
-See Note 6.
+See Note 7.

 We report interest and penalties related to uncertain tax positions as current income tax expense.
-See Note 6.
+See Note 7.